splunk/addonfactory-ucc-generator-action/README.md

 # addonfactory-ucc-generator-action

+**Note**: this repository is deprecated and should not be used.

-Action to create the UCC build for the addon
+Action to create the UCC build for the addon.